rack/rack-attack/README.md

     # Block logins from a bad user agent
     Rack::Attack.blacklist('block bad UA logins') do |req|
-      req.post? && request.path == '/login' && req.user_agent == 'BadUA'
+      req.path == '/login' && req.post? && req.user_agent == 'BadUA'
     end

 ### Throttles

     # Throttle requests to 5 requests per second per ip
     Rack::Attack.throttle('req/ip', :limit => 5, :period => 1.second) do |req|
-      # If the return value is truthy, the cache key for
+      # If the return value is truthy, the cache key for the return value
+      # is incremented and compared with the limit.
+In this case:
       #   "rack::attack:#{Time.now.to_i/1.second}:req/ip:#{req.ip}"
-      # is incremented and compared with the limit.
+      #
-      # If falsy, the cache key is neither incremented or checked.
+      # If falsy, the cache key is neither incremented nor checked.

       req.ip
     end

     # Throttle login attempts for a given email parameter to 6 reqs/minute
     Rack::Attack.throttle('logins/email', :limit => 6, :period => 60.seconds) do |req|
-      req.post? && request.path == '/login' && req.params['email']
+      request.path == '/login' && req.post? && req.params['email']
     end

 ### Whitelists